How to Build a Sales Funnel: Stages, Examples, Template

 Before you do anything, you need to know who you’re serving so that you can provide them with continuous value throughout the sales cycle

-• Who they are (what are their job roles?
+• Who are they?
+(What are their job roles?
 What responsibilities do they have?
 What life stage are they at?)

-• What their biggest challenges are
+• What are their biggest challenges?

 Gaining a deep understanding of your audience will help you create content that really resonates at each stage of the funnel.
 As a result, more people will convert to the next stage.